Berkeley Gaskin

 Berkeley Bertram McGarrell Gaskin (21 March 1908 – 2 May 1979) was a West Indian cricketer and administrator who played in two Tests in 1947–48.
 Gaskin played first-class cricket as a medium-pace bowler and lower-order batsman for British Guiana from 1929 to 1953, captaining the side from 1950–51 to 1952–53.
-His best bowling figures were 7 for 58 against Jamaica in 1950–51.
+After his playing career he served in various administrative roles for the West Indies cricket team including team manager and selector.